Last Updated: June 11, 2024

 Journey

 Although Steve Perry had decided to give up his dream of becoming a vocalist, his mother convinced him to reply to a band called Journey who had contacted him earlier.
 The San Francisco band was struggling to break through, and they were intrigued by Perry's voice after listening to a recording of Alien Project.
-He eventually replaced the band's singer and appeared for the first time on Infinity, their 1978 album.
+He eventually replaced the band's original lead singer and appeared for the first time on Infinity, their 1978 album.

 When Steve Perry joined Journey, he drastically altered their style.
 Previously, Journey was a progressive rock band.
 Perry injected the band with a pop infusion, and many fans (and band members) were initially unsure about this new direction.
 However, they couldn't argue with the results.
 This new pop sound was the reason Journey was being played on the radio for the first time.